StefanKit/Untangling_DeFi_Composition/README.md

     pip install -r requirements.txt

+Note: in case of any issues, make sure you have all os-packages (e.g. pygraphviz, libxcursor-dev:i386) installed.

 Scripts use directory references to access and store information.
 Copy the template and adjust the paths in the config file `config.yaml` to your reference directories.